 You are here

 NORMAN PEARSON has been the tubist of the Los Angeles Philharmonic Orchestra since 1993.
-In 1981 he joined the Orquestra Filarmonica de Caracas in Caracas, Venezuela and returned in to Los Angeles in 1982 to pursue a career as a freelance musician.
-During that time he was involved in many performances with the Pacific Symphony, Joffrey Ballet, the Los Angeles Music Center Opera, the Los Angeles Philharmonic New Music Group, and a three-year appointment to the Los Angeles Philharmonic Orchestra (1989-92) as a full-time substitute.
+In 1981 he joined the Orquesta Filarmónica de Caracas in Caracas, Venezuela and returned to Los Angeles in 1982 to pursue a career as a freelance musician.
+During that time he was involved in many performances with the Pacific Symphony, the Joffrey Ballet, the Los Angeles Music Center Opera, the Los Angeles Philharmonic New Music Group, and a three-year appointment to the Los Angeles Philharmonic (1989-92) as a full-time substitute.
 He has also worked as a recording musician for many of the major motion picture and television studios.
 Additionally, he worked as a custom mouthpiece maker and designer for Marcinkiewicz Music products while the company was based in the Los Angeles area.

 Pearson is a graduate of the University of Southern California, where he was a student of Jim Self and the late great studio tubist Tommy Johnson.
 He also studied with former Los Angeles Philharmonic tubist Roger Bobo.
-He is on the faculty of the University of Southern California Thornton School of Music and the Colburn School.
+He is on the faculties of the University of Southern California Thornton School of Music and the Colburn School.